Florida Fire Helps Forests

 The Nature Conservancy is the only nonprofit organization that is a National Wildfire Coordinating Group partner, able to collaborate on controlled burns with federal, state and local agencies.
 The Conservancy also cooperates with other groups in Florida and the Caribbean.

 Prescribed fire is a valuable tool to help preserve the diversity of life on Earth – now and for future generations.
-Have we kindled your interest?May 08, 2013
+Have we kindled your interest?July 31, 2013